Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Outside of just the velocity and speed, projectile types matter, and plenty of .357 Magnum projectiles exist for different purposes.

-Plus, you can always use .38 Special in the gun to reduce cost when training and practicing. .38 Special also offers lower recoil self-defense loads should .357 Magnum feel a bit much.
+Plus, you can always use .38 Special in the gun to reduce cost when training and practicing.
+Another bonus is that .38 Special offers lower recoil self-defense loads.

 Best Do-It-All Revolver